leahneukirchen/nq/README.md

 * `at` runs jobs at a given time.
-  `batch` runs jobs "when system load levels permit". nq runs jobs in sequence with no regard to the system's load average.
+  `batch` runs jobs "when system load levels permit".
+  `nq` runs jobs in sequence with no regard to the system's load average.

 * `at` and `batch` have 52 built-in queues: a-z and A-Z.
-  Any directory can be a queue for nq.
+  Any directory can be a queue for `nq`.

 * You can follow the output of an `nq` queue tail-style with `fq`.